-Restricting the use of cafeterias and other congregate settings, and serving meals in alternate settings such as classrooms Order of the Secretary of the Pennsylvania Department of Health Directing Public School Entities in Counties with Substantial Community Transmission to Attest to Health and Safety Protocols A touchless Point of Sale system will be implemented in the cafeteria.
-Reduced occupancy limits for cafeteria seating as established by governing authorities will be adhered to.
-If meals are served in a cafeteria setting, sit students at least 6 feet apart and have students wear face coverings when walking to and from the cafeteria as well as when getting their food.
 Alternative locations for cafeteria seating will be used when needed (gyms, classrooms, etc.).
 Students and employees are to wash their hands (or use hand sanitizer) before and after lunch periods and to wear masks/face coverings when not eating or drinking.
 Grab & Go meals will be made available to students.
 Individually plated meals will be served to students.
 Buffet style meals will not be utilized until further notice.
-Nolen Fetchko, Director of Food Services Principals Touchless Point of Sale System No

-Hygiene practices for students and staff including the manner and frequency of hand-washing and other best practices Order of the Secretary of the Pennsylvania Department of Health Directing Public School Entities in Counties with Substantial Community Transmission to Attest to Health and Safety Protocols CDC Guidance on Handwashing_will be provided to staff.
-CDC Guidelines on Face Coverings will be provided to staff.
-CDC Guidelines on How to Stop the Spread of Germs will be provided to staff.
-Restrooms (soap/water) and hand-sanitizer dispensers are strategically placed at high traffic areas in each building for employee use.
+Alternative locations for cafeteria seating will be used when needed (gyms, classrooms, etc.).
+Students and employees are to wash their hands (or use hand sanitizer) before and after lunch periods and to wear masks/face coverings when not eating or drinking.
+Grab & Go meals will be made available to students.
+Individually plated meals will be served to students.
+Buffet style meals will not be utilized until Hygiene practices for students and staff including the manner and frequency of hand-washing and other best practices CDC Guidance on Handwashing will be provided to staff and students.
+CDC Guidelines on Face Coverings will be provided to staff and students.
+CDC Guidelines on How to Stop the Spread of Germs will be provided to staff and students.
+Restrooms (soap/water) and hand-sanitizer dispensers are strategically placed at high traffic areas in each building for student and employee use. further notice.
 CDC Guidance on Handwashing will be provided to staff and students.
 CDC Guidelines on Face Coverings will be provided to staff and students.
 CDC Guidelines on How to Stop the Spread of Germs will be provided to staff and students.
 Restrooms (soap/water) and hand-sanitizer dispensers are strategically placed at high traffic areas in each building for student and employee use.
 Building Principals CDC Guidelines Yes